PsaltisStelios/ASVspoof-Polynomial-Model/README.md

     Bash
     git clone https://github.com/asvspoof-challenge/2021

+## Step 2: Apply changes to the ASVspoof repository
-Some things to pay attention from this repository are:
+Some things to pay attention from this repository are (Don't worry, this repository also includes a version of the ASV_spoof with all the necessry changes so you can train your own models):
 1) Only the LA/Baeline-LFCC-LCNN subdirectory contains the actual "core_scripts" and "core_modules" folders.
 These folders contain multiple python scripts that manage various tasks in the background.
 2) The DATA folder contains a single ".gitkeep" in order to be succesfully created (even though empty) during cloning of the repo.
 Howeveve, in this file you should put your own dataset with the correct format ( see the "toy_dataset.zip" in https://www.dropbox.com/sh/gf3zp00qvdp3row/AABc-QK2BvzEPj-s8nBwCkMna/temp/asvspoof2021/toy_example.tar.gz )
 3) The most importnat scrpts you will need to manage during training are the **config.py**, **main.py** and **model.py** ( all are located under "baseline_DF/project" )
 4) The first time you train a model, the repo will create 3 dictionaries containing metadata of your files.
 If in the future you change your data (here for augmentation reasons) you will also need to ***DELETE*** these dictionaries befoe start trainig again.
 5) The execution of the repo start by running the bash script "02_toy_example.sh" in a Terminal.
 If you DO NOT INTENT to use a pre-trained model (as done in this repo) you must change the order in which the training and evalulation are done here (first execute the **"00_train.sh"** and then the **"01_eval.sh"**).
 In adittion to that, the repo will save by default the checkpoint of your trained model, under the "baseline_LA" folder.
 The "eval.sh" uses that checkpoin in order to start the inference stage.
 Make sure to correct the path (From trained_model=__pretrained/trained_network.pt to wherever you choose to save your model)
+6) In the "config.py" make sure to set the correct paths to the flac files (for train/dev/eval) under the DATA folder
+7) Here the development dataset is not used for hyper-parameter tuning but for evaluating the model after each epoch and keep a record of best-epochs for the early stopping mechanism

-## Step 2: Data Preparation
+## Step 3: Data Preparation
 Download the ASVspoof dataset and follow the instuctions in ASVspoof_Guide.ipynb in order to make the neccesary changes and create the files needed for training

-## Step 3: Training
+## Step 4: Training
 You can pick one of the listed models below to run
 1) Default AVSspoof Conv2D (with logits extraction)
 2) Mulit-degree Polynomial